ferrous-systems/rust-training/training-slides/src/using-cargo.md

 ## Other tips

-* split your large crate into a few smaller ones to improve build parallelization
+* split your large package into a few smaller ones to improve build parallelization
-* extract your binaries into separate crates
+* extract your binaries into separate packages
 * remove unused dependencies

 ## Tools